Generalized State Discrimination for Tunable Quantum Key Distribution: Introduction

 Beyond QKD, the GSD formalism opens up avenues for broader applications in quantum hypothesis testing, quantum metrology, and adaptive sensing \cite{eldar2003semidefinite,namkung2020generalized,becerra2013implementation}.
 It also connects to emerging studies on tunable measurement design in quantum protocols, including hybrid strategies for dynamic decision-making and change-point detection \cite{mohan2023generalized}.

-This work doesn't introduce rather promotes a shift in perspective: quantum measurement need not be a static operation, but can instead be treated as a tunable design element.
+This work does not introduce but rather promotes a shift in perspective: quantum measurement need not be a static operation, but can instead be treated as a tunable design element.
 By leveraging this viewpoint, we demonstrate a new pathway for optimizing QKD protocols, one that balances theoretical guarantees with practical flexibility.